 – Unwrap with Caution: In the excitement of opening a new item, tags can be torn off, packaging can be damaged, and gift receipts can be misplaced, all of which can make for a difficult return process.
 Rule of thumb, whenever opening a new item – whether you bought it yourself or if it’s a gift, open it carefully and hang onto the receipts, if your giver has included one.

-– Returning In-store Purchases: It’s safe to assume that if you’re returning in-store within 30 days of the purchase date and you have a receipt, you will receive the full purchase price back (except at Best Buy and Apple – see below for details!).
+– Returning In-store Purchases: It’s safe to assume that if you’re returning in-store by January 15 and you have a receipt, you will receive the full purchase price back (except at Best Buy and Apple – see below for details!).

 If you can, wait until the first week of January to make your in-store returns.
 According to data from Lightspeed Commerce, the highest volume of returns occurs during the week of December 26-January 2nd, where the volume of returns is 2-3 times more than usual.